midnightbreakfast/web/_src/magazine/_posts/issue002/2014-07-28-a-barcelona-tale.md

 We found the apartment through a rental service.
 It was a studio just south of the Santa Catarina Market, only five hundred euros for the week.
 It looked out over a small cobblestone square, where tourists dined at outdoor tables and buskers sang flamenco songs.
 Every hour, you could hear the bells of nearby churches.

 Ellen and I were sitting at the little wooden table by the window.
 We had been dating six months.
 The trip to Spain was a gift to ourselves from the rent money we had saved by moving in together.
-It was our third night in Barcelona, and we were trying to decide how to spend it, so Ellen was reading aloud from Let’s Go!
-Spain.
+It was our third night in Barcelona, and we were trying to decide how to spend it, so Ellen was reading aloud from <cite>Let’s Go!
+Spain</cite>.

 “Listen to this,” she said.
 “According to ancient legend, every year at midnight before the first day of spring, a gargoyle climbs down from the Cathedral of Barcelona and forgives the city for its sins.”